Inveracity/svelte-grpc-stream/README.md

 :warning: work in progress :warning:

-Learning some svelte and trying to stream realtime updates to it from a gRPC server.
+Learning some Svelte by building a gRPC based chat system.

 ## Infrastructure